-Methodologically, for each parameter we compared the differences between UAS, ISO and PEN within each sex, as well as the D change from UAS in comparison between males and females.
-Initial RR interval analysis indicated that ISO does not affect the heart rate, while PEN has a modest bradycardic effect in both sexes.
-In an attempt to compare these results to the literature, we could not find additional studies that repeatedly measured the heart rate of the same rodents under UAS as well as under ISO or PEN as we performed.
-However, unmatched results in the literature also indicated relatively minor effects of these agents on the heart rate of rodents 32, 44, 45.
-While these findings may imply that the supraventricular EP properties retain their physiological values under these two agents, our further analyses indicate that this is clearly not the case.
-Indeed, CSNRT analysis in the males revealed marked prolongation under ISO compared to UAS and PEN.
-This finding may suggest that while the pacemaker properties within the SA node remain unaffected in the presence of ISO (resulting in unaltered heart rate), sinoatrial conduction pathways transferring the excitation from the SA node to the atria 46, 47 are affected by ISO, leading to sinoatrial exit block and prolonged CSNRT.
-Moreover, since the sinoatrial conduction pathways share properties with the AV nodal conduction system 47, the above possibility may also be supported by the marked effects of ISO on AV nodal function (Figure 4).
-Interestingly, in both cases, the effects of ISO in males were far more prominent than in females, a finding that may deserve further attention and an attempt for mechanistic understanding in future studies.
+Methodologically, for each parameter, we compared the differences between UAS, ISO, and PEN within each sex, as well as a comparison of the D change from UAS in males and females.
+Initial analysis of the RR interval indicated that ISO did not affect the heart rate, while PEN had a modest bradycardic effect in both sexes.
+We could find no studies reported in the literature that repeatedly measured the heart rate of the same rodents under UAS as well as under ISO or PEN, as we did.
+However, some reported studies that used a different approach also indicated relatively minor effects of these agents on the heart rate of rodents 32, 44, 45.
+While these findings may imply that the supraventricular electrophysiological properties retain their physiological values when under the influence of these two agents, our further analyses indicated that this was clearly not the case.
+Indeed, our analysis of CSNRT in the males revealed marked prolongation under ISO compared with under UAS or PEN.
+This finding may suggest that while the pacemaker properties within the SA node remain unaffected in the presence of ISO (resulting in an unaltered heart rate), SA conduction pathways that transfer the excitation from the SA node to the atria 46, 47 are affected by ISO, leading to SA exit block and prolonged CSNRT.
+Moreover, because the SA conduction pathways share properties with the AV nodal conduction system 47, the marked effects of ISO on AV nodal function may also support this hypothesis (Figure 4).
+Interestingly, in both cases, the effects of ISO in males were far more prominent than in females, a finding that may deserve further attention in future studies in an attempt to gain a mechanistic understanding.